This chapter has been fully updated for the 2018/19 edition

 - Taking steps to obtain relief under s 242 [ICTA 1988] following payment of a dividend outside a group election is clearly within the spirit of the ACT code in the tax legislation.
 But the fact that a transaction has been carried out to achieve a benefit conferred by a statutory provision will not of itself exclude the application of [the TiS rules].
 This follows from the definition of tax advantage in [what is now s.732 CTA 2010] which covers both everyday tax planning and transactions, such as traditional dividend stripping, which fall more obviously within the mischief that [the TiS code] was introduced to counteract.
 The only safeguards available to the taxpayer are the clearance procedures and the escape clause [motive defence].
 It cannot therefore avail Marwood to rest its case on the simple proposition that the dividends ... were directly within the spirit of s 242.

 This does follow from a natural reading of the definition of “tax advantage”.
 This term includes a relief from or repayment of tax, as well as the avoidance or reduction of a charge to tax.
 The concept thus includes both tax avoidance and mitigation.
-But while that is the case for the TiS code, where special principles of construction apply, the context of some TAARs may show otherwise.
-Contrast the guidance on the loan relationships unallowable purpose test.
+But while that is the case for the meaning of “tax advantage” in the TiS code, where special principles of construction apply, the context of some TAARs may show otherwise.
+The guidance on the loan relationships unallowable purpose test and on the capital-loss TAAR adopt an avoidance test.

 Retrospective tax legislation